s-victor/TinyPedal/docs/customization.md

 **This widget displays lap number, driver overall position, position in class info.**

     show_lap_number
-Show your current lap number (lap progression) & max laps if available.
+Show your current lap number (lap progression) and max laps if available.

     bkg_color_maxlap_warn
 Set warning color that shows 1 lap before exceeding max-lap in qualify (or indicates the last lap of a lap-type race).